GabrielOduori/fusiongp/experiments/README.md

 This will:
 1. Load synthetic NO₂ data from multiple sources (EPA, low-cost sensors, satellite)
 2. Preprocess and split data (60% train, 20% val, 20% test)
-3. Initialize and train a FusionSVGP model with 300 inducing points
+3. Initialize and train a FusionSVGP model with 300 inducing points (smaller for speed)
 4. Make predictions on test set
 5. Evaluate performance (RMSE, MAE, R², CRPS)
 6. Generate visualization plots